 Valerie Odegard, Ph.D. joined Silverback in 2016 and has served as our President since September 2020 and as our Chief Scientific Officer since October 2018.
+Dr. Odegard has also served as a member of the board of directors of Abata Therapeutics, Inc. since June 2021 and Odyssey Therapeutics, Inc. since October 2021, both privately held companies.
 Previously, Dr. Odegard served as Vice President of Research at Juno Therapeutics, Inc. from September 2014 to October 2016, where she was responsible for discovery, preclinical development and translational research leading to the advancement of novel cancer immunotherapies into clinical development.
 Previously, Dr. Odegard held research leadership positions at Novo Nordisk and Trubion Pharmaceuticals, where she oversaw the discovery and preclinical development of therapeutics for oncology and inflammatory conditions.
 Dr. Odegard holds a B.S. in biology from Wake Forest University and a Ph.D. in Immunobiology from Yale University.